 - Shop high-quality.
 If you’ve been around She Sweats Diamonds, you know that I love high-end/luxury clothing.
 To me, if clothes are extremely well-made, it means more durability.
 And that means less buying.
 Less buying equals less disposing.
 And less disposing, means less waste.
 You know my motto: quality over quantity.

 - Give consignment shopping a chance.
 I know some people are like, “Ew!
 Second-hand clothing?!”
-Well, friends, there are clothes in those stores that are brand-new, with tags, meaning they’ve never been used so…what’s the excuse now, hmm??
+Well, friends, there are clothes in consignment shops that are brand-new, with tags, meaning they’ve never been used so…what’s the excuse now, hmm??
 And let me also give you two words: dry clean.

 - Choose sustainable brands.
 As sustainable living advocates’ voices are being heard around the world, companies everywhere are starting to join the movement.
 Clothing brands that are already on this train are: DL1961 (denim), Everlane (basics), Stella McCartney (high-end/luxury), and Reformation (mid-tier fashion).